Sabretooth (character): Inversion

-During the AXIS storyline, Sabretooth appears as a member of Magneto's unnamed supervillain group during the fight against Red Skull's Red Onslaught form.
+During the AXIS storyline, Sabretooth appears as a member of Magneto's unnamed supervillain group during their fight against Red Onslaught.
 Sabretooth experiences a 'moral inversion' that turns him into a hero when the attempt to bring out the Xavier elements of Onslaught backfire, prompting Steve Rogers to recruit him and the other inverted villains into a new team of 'Astonishing Avengers' to defeat the inverted heroes.
-At the end of the storyline, it is shown that his inversion from evil to good is permanent due to him having been protected by an energy shield generated by the inverted Iron Man- along with Havok- leaving him reflecting on what he has become.
-Sabretooth turned himself over to the authorities and plans to do good by Wolverine's example when he gets out.
+As time goes on, Sabretooth's inversion starts to wear off.
+He admits not being able to keep living the lie his inverted-self has been, but he does not intend to become the monster he was, so he must become something different.
+He believes he needs something to fight for to stay grounded, and he remembers the promise he made to Monet, whom he developed feelings for.